-The following housing development has been proposed to take place at the Corner of 4th Ave and Miller St., within Canemah, on 4 existing lots of record.
-Directly to the south of the Casady House located at 502 4th Ave. which is an individually listed home on the historic register.
+The existing site contains no buildings and has an approximately 1200 square foot alley right-of-way running through the middle of the four tax lots.
+Directly to the south of the Casady House located at 502 4th Ave. which is an individually listed home.